 I understand that exercise or stretching can be a chore for many, especially for the elderly or overweight.
 Nevertheless, you can and must do something.
 Simply walking up and down the stairs 5 times, or walking on the spot for 5 minutes can be enough for some.
 Motivation is the biggest thing that prevents people from stretching or exercising, but pushing yourself and saying “I must” is essential and you will undoubtedly thank yourself for it.

 Eating a proper diet is paramount, not only for your body but also for the mind.
 It’s just all too easy to pick up the phone and order random meals such as Chinese or fried chicken.
-Although these are fine now and then, overconsuming these kinds of foods cause a negative effect on mental health, making those who consume it regularly feel depressed, as documented here by the NHS.
+Although these are fine now and then, overconsuming these kinds of foods cause a negative effect on mental health, making those who consume it regularly feel depressed.

 Fast food delivery convenience and lockdown are a match made in heaven that all too many people are adopting.
 Yes it’s quick and there is no washing up, but ultimately eating flavor-laced processed takeaways does more harm than good, both to your body and your mind.

 If you have shivers, a cough, or other symptoms of cold please do not run to the doctor, this could trigger procedures that could make life a misery and isolate you even more.
 Instead, step up your diet to include immune-boosting food together with vitamin C supplements and others.

 “Even in this high-tech age, the low-tech plant continues to be the key to nutrition and health.” ~Jack Weatherford